aws-samples/amazon-sagemaker-reusable-components/README.md

 The structure of the code repository is as follows:
 - `cfn-templates` folder:
     - [`project-s3-fs-ingestion.yaml`](cfn-templates/project-s3-fs-ingestion.yaml): a CloudFormation template with the SageMaker project
-    - [`sm-project-sc-portfolio.yaml`](cfn-templates/sm-project-sc-portfolio.yaml): a CloudFormation template with product portfolio
-    - [`sm-policies.yaml`](cfn-templates/sm-policies.yaml): a managed permission policy with permissions needed to deploy the SageMaker project
+    - [`sm-project-sc-portfolio.yaml`](cfn-templates/sm-project-sc-portfolio.yaml): a CloudFormation template with product portfolio and managed policies with permissions needed to deploy SageMaker projects
 - `project-seed-code/s3-fs-ingestion` folder: contains the project seed code including the SageMaker pipeline definition code, build scripts for CodeBuild project, and source code for the Lambda function
 - `notebooks` folder: contains SageMaker notebooks to experiment with the project